setup

 coa = emzed.io.load_peak_map(path)

 Whenever you open an LC-MS raw data file (‘.mzML’, ‘.mzXML’) using emzed.io.load_peak_map(path), it gets converted into a PeakMap object.
-Similar to Table, PeakMaps are sqlite databases allowing memory efficient data processing.
-Simply spoken, a PeakMap is a collection of measured MS spectra providing a number of (mainly) data extraction methods.
-Each spectum is represented by an emzed Spectra object.
-In principle, PeakMap, Spectra and associated methods allow handling all common
+Similar to Table, PeakMaps are SQLite databases allowing memory-efficient data processing.
+Simply phrased, a PeakMap is a collection of measured MS spectra providing a number of (mainly) data extraction methods.
+Each spectrum is represented by an emzed Spectra object.
+In principle, PeakMap, Spectra and associated methods allow handling all common LC-MS data acquisition approaches.
+To learn more about PeakMap, we will extract some information from the example PeakMap coa.
+It contains MS and MS-MS data of coenzyme A thioesters.
+To get an overview of the content we can use the PeakMap method summary:

 [2]: